ccornfield/kals_stitches/README.md

 !["The Bag page for my website"](read_me/features/bag.png)

 The bag app is where the customers items are held up until they are ready to go on to the checkout app.
 Here the products name, item, SKU code and item quantity can be seen and highlighed by the headers above each section of it.
 Here, due to the bags nature of an array, the user is easily able to increase or decrease the quantity of an item if they so want it or even delete the item all together if they change their mind.
 Towards the bottom, the delivery cost can be seen as a flat £10  to cover potential petrol costs in delivery as well has the cost of bubble wrapping the artwork.
 This delivery is then added together with the total cost of the items selected to display a grand total price for the user.
-A significant issue with the development of the bag, was the lack of javascript functionality.
-Initially, the update and delete buttons were non functional and instead merely just refreshed the page repeatedly.
-When I investigated the issue, I learned that the issue was in the use of an outdated version of popperJS.
-Once an older version was implemented, the javascript worked as intended save for the toast.
-They would disappear far too quickly for the users to read them and their close buttons did not work.
-This was fixed by giving them the missing classes to interact with bootstraps aria labels and giving them a data class to extend their timeout time to 5000ms as opposed to the default 500ms.

 ### Checkout

 !["The Checkout page for my website"](read_me/features/checkout.png)

 The checkout app is where, through the use of stripe, the users payments are handled and the order is then completed.
 On the left of the container is the stripe form, this form first asks for the users name and email for the use of identification.
 And then it requests the users delivery information.
 This can be handled in a couple ways, the user can either input their delivery details into their profile and have it automatically added to their checkout or they can input it directly into the checkout form and then use the remember me button to add it to their profile to use for later checkouts.
 Of course, the user can also access the checkout app however they cannot save their details for later if they do this and must ultimately re-enter their details on future purchases.
 The stripe form is handled by outside css and js specific to the checkout app, when generated, users can enter their credit card information.
 Upon submitting, the payment will be handled by stripe securely and webhooks on the site will interact with the associated stripe account to give feedback on the status on the transaction.
 On the right is the details for their purchase, handled in a similar manner to their bag.
 It includes an order summary of the total amount of items requested, then the item image, name, price and quantity of said item.
 Below it are the delivery charge and price totals as previously discussed.
-This app, after intial confusion with how to set up stripe due to not properly setting up it's webhooks, was mainly marred by an unresponsive layout as both sides of the container would start to merge onto each other.
-To rectify this I made the bootstrap columns that were normally 6 in width, instead only conditionally 6 depending on screen size whilst the normal column size was set to 12.
-This made it so that the order information was below the checkout form and thus easier to read on mobile devices.

 ### Checkout Success